 - Did I complete a recommended standardized test (GRE, MCAT, or PA-CAT)?
-Were my official scores submitted to CASPA (for GRE or MCAT) or to the admissions office (for PA-CAT) by the application deadline?
+Were my official scores submitted to CASPA (for GRE or MCAT) or to the admission office (for PA-CAT) by the application deadline?

 - Did I request letters of recommendation from at least three (3) professional references?
 Were these references people who know me well and can speak directly and specifically about my potential as a PA and/or my potential to successfully complete graduate-level academic work?
 Am I reasonably sure these people have a good impression of me?

 - Did I successfully complete the recommended preparatory coursework and include it accurately in my application?

 - Do my transcript(s) and test scores demonstrate my potential to successfully complete rigorous academic work, particularly in biosciences?
 If there are gaps or "red flags" in my coursework, grades, or test scores, have I addressed them in my personal statement?
 Have I excelled in other areas of my application?

 - Does my clinical, research, and/or volunteer experience show depth and breadth of interest in a career as a PA?
-Does my experience demonstrate my potential as a future PA leader?
+Does my experience align with MSPA program goals?
 If there are gaps or "red flags" in my experience, have I addressed them in my personal statement?
 Have I excelled in other areas of my application?

-- Was the length of my essays within the maximum character limits?
+- Was the length of my personal statement and additional essay within the maximum character limits?
 (Please note that any text after the maximum character limit is cut off by CASPA.)

-- Did my essays offer the admissions committee a clear sense of who I am, why I want to be a PA, and how I contribute to the mission and goals of the Stanford MSPA program?
+- Did my personal statement and additional essay offer the admission committee a clear sense of who I am, why I want to be a PA, and how I contribute to the mission and goals of the Stanford MSPA program?
 Did I answer the essay questions clearly and concisely?
 Were my essays free of spelling and grammatical errors?